 Vox Sound Equipment Limited

-The AMII Trade Fair was the most important showcase for instrument manufacturers in Britain in the 1960s and 1970s.
+The Trade Fair mounted by the "British Musical Instrument Industries" - later known as the "Associated Musical Instrument Industries" - was the most important showcase for instrument manufacturers in Britain in the 1960s and 1970s.
 Vox regularly revealed new items and forthcoming lines at the shows.
 Reports of the fair were published annually by "Beat Instrumental" magazine, "Melody Maker" (usually several pages), and other music journals.